 Having recognised that global food production must increase to improve domestic food security, vertical farming is attracting widespread interest from individual investors and Private Equity firms who are now willing to take a long-term view.

-At CambridgeHOK, we believe this sustainable profitability is one of the main reasons why indoor farming interest has surged in recent years.
-As a result, growers are now producing thousands of vertically-farmed products which are cleaner, better quality, profitable - and competitively priced for consumers.
+As a result of this sustainable profitability, many more growers are now producing thousands of vertically-farmed products which are cleaner, better quality - and competitively priced for consumers.

 Obviously, the decision whether to make the vertical faming switch depends on many different factors - including location, product type, human resources, potential profit levels and access to investment capital.